Disney sues DeSantis: Lawsuit claims political effort hurt business for Florida resort

 Walt Disney Co. sued Florida Governor Ron DeSantis on Wednesday, alleging that the governor has overseen a "targeted campaign of government retaliation" that is threatening the media giant's operations.

-The lawsuit comes after a year-long battle between DeSantis and the entertainment company after Disney publicly opposed his "Parental Rights in Education" bill, which prohibits instruction on sexual orientation and gender identity for children in kindergarten through 12th grade.
+The lawsuit comes after a year-long battle between DeSantis and the entertainment company after Disney publicly opposed his "Parental Rights in Education" bill, which prohibits instruction on sexual orientation and gender identity in schools.
+After Disney spoke out against the law, DeSantis sought to gain control of the Reedy Creek Improvement District (RCID), a government entity that oversees the region where the Walt Disney World resort is based.

 for more features.